 It’s often said a great salesperson “could sell ice cubes to Eskimos,” but if that’s the case, you’d better have a great understanding of ice!
 In the DTC wine business, it doesn’t matter how good you are at sales in general if you don’t have wine knowledge and experience tasting wines to back it up.
 Learn about the AVAs, the winemaker, the blends, the Old World counterparts, the barrels, the history.
 Use your personal tasting notes when speaking with the customer about the products.
 Look up information and interesting facts about the varietals and terroir of the wine you’re selling.
 It always comes back to confidence – if you know what you’re talking about, customers are more likely to say YES to a sale.

 If you’d like to know more, please reach out to us!
-We would be happy to share the details of our new program with you.
+We are currently taking on new partners and would be happy to share the details of our program with you.